 When patients arrive at Fairfield Medical Center with chest pain, the goal is to get them diagnosed and treated as quickly as possible.
-Because of this commitment, FMC was recently recognized as an Accredited Chest Pain Center by the Society of Chest Pain Centers, which demonstrates FMC’s commitment to national heart care standards.
+Because of this commitment, FMC has been recognized as an Accredited Chest Pain Center by the Society of Chest Pain Centers, which demonstrates FMC’s commitment to national heart care standards.

 “The reason people have a heart attack is a blocked coronary artery,” said Dr. Russell Rudy, Emergency Department physician at FMC.
 “The quicker the artery can be opened, the less damage will be done to the heart.”

 An ST elevation myocardial infarction (STEMI) is a type of heart attack caused by a blockage in the heart.
 The blockage leads to either no blood flow or slow blood flow.
 The longer the heart goes without blood flow, the longer it goes without oxygen, causing heart muscle to die.